MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/migrate-portal-configuration.md

 To export configuration data, you would need to use the Configuration Migration tool and a portal-specific configuration schema file.
 For more information about this tool, see [Manage configuration data](https://technet.microsoft.com/en-us/library/dn647421.aspx).

+> [!NOTE]
+> - We recommend you to use the latest version of the Configuration Migration tool.
+The Configuration Migration tool can be downloaded from NuGet.
+More information for downloading the tool: [Download tools from NuGet](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/download-tools-nuget).
+> - The minimum solution version of Dynamics 365 Portal supported by schema files for configuration migration is 8.4.0.275.
+However, we recommend that you use the latest solution version.

 Schema files are available for the following portal types:
 - Community portal
 - Customer Self-Service portal
 - Partner portal
 - Employee Self-Service portal
 - Custom portal

-> [!NOTE]
-> The minimum solution version of Dynamics 365 Portal supported by schema files for configuration migration is 8.4.0.275.
-However, we recommend that you use the latest solution version.

 The default schema files contain information about portal entities, relationships, and uniqueness definitions for each entity.
 More information: [Export portal configuration data](#export-portal-configuration-data)